Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 What ages will enjoy Critchlow Alligator Sanctuary?

-This is really an appropriate experience for all ages.
-There is something interesting there for everyone, especially if you add on an animal encounter or feed the alligators.
+This is an appropriate experience for all ages.
+Something is interesting there for everyone, especially if you add on an animal encounter or feed the alligators.

 Where are the bathrooms?

-There are 2 portable toilets on the grounds and 1 bathroom inside the gift shop.
+There are two portable toilets on the grounds and one bathroom inside the gift shop.
 The inside bathroom has a changing table and a very loud hand dryer.

 Is there a gift shop?